caido/developer.caido.io/src/concepts/essentials/plugins/backend.md

 For advanced documentation on this topic - click [here](/reference/sdks/backend_sdk.md).

-### `APISDK`

-Used to send events to the frontend and register backend functions.
+`sdk.api` - Used to communicate between the frontend and backend.

-`sdk.api.send`

-`sdk.api.register`

-### `EventsSDK`

-Registers a callback to an intercepted request or response.
-Callbacks are asynchronous and cannot modify the request or response objects.
+`sdk.events` - Used to register an asynchronous callback to an intercepted request or response.

-`sdk.events.onInterceptRequest`

-`sdk.events.onInterceptResponse`
+`sdk.meta` - Used to store plugin related data.